 - It is important to walk around after surgery.
 Walking every 2 hours is a good goal.
 This will help prevent blood clots in your legs.

 If you had an open nephrectomy, you will have patient-controlled analgesia (PCA).
-See the insert titled Patient-Controlled Analgesia (PCA).
+For more information, read Patient-Controlled Analgesia (PCA).

 Will I be able to eat?

-You will have a full liquid diet the day of your surgery.
+The day of your surgery, you will only drink liquids.
 The first day after surgery, you can have a light breakfast and light foods during the day (sandwich, yogurt, soup, and liquids).
 Drinking plenty of liquids is important during the first few days after your surgery.
 Soups and broth are good choices until you regain your appetite.

-When you go home, you can eat your normal diet again.
+When you go home, you can start eating normally again.
 We recommend eating 3 to 6 meals a day, depending what feels the most comfortable for you.
 Because you might have fewer red blood cells for the first couple months after your surgery, you should eat foods high in iron, such as:

 - Red meat

 - Legumes and spinach